What you need to know about dyslexia

 There are several main challenges someone will find it difficult to learn to read adequately, thereby needing our services.
 Some common causes are: dyslexia, ADHD, executive function disorder, central auditory processing disorder, dysgraphia (poor handwriting skills), a hard birthing labor or a brain trauma.
 Poor reading skills and/or dyslexia can affect the learning of other subjects in school; even math can be hard because of letter and number reversals, it requires some reading, as well as the fact that dyscalculia (challenged math skills) sometimes comes with dyslexia.
 Dysgraphia (poor handwriting skills) can make writing stressful, which can put a student behind in their reading when they have to write along with reading.

 Something that sets us apart is that we often work with students who have ADHD, other learning differences and/or are VERY stressed out from the overwhelming issues they face in school.
-Most of these kids are bullied by either students or adults and are perfectionists.
+Most of these kids are bullied by either students or adults, and they are often perfectionists.
 They are trying their best and are still not living up to their own or others’ standards, which usually makes them believe they’re “stupid”, resulting in very low self-esteem.
 Therefore, we work with them through their stressful moments by teaching them to recognize their emotions, providing them with strategies and tools on how to de-escalate negative emotions experienced in a stressful moment.
 This, coupled with their newly acquired reading and/or math skills, improves their self-esteem.
 Mastering basic reading skills by 4th grade is integral to a student’s success in all subjects for the rest of their academic career and beyond.

 While some have let their dyslexia diagnosis hinder the achieving of their goals and dreams, many have used it as an inspiration.
 They know who they are, realize they are not alone, and accept the challenges that come their way.
 Millions of people live with dyslexia and have happy and successful lives, making a difference in their communities.